Generalized nil-Coxeter algebras over discrete complex reflection groups: Introduction and main results

 \subsection{Further questions and Organization of the paper}

-To our knowledge, the only finite-dimensional examples of generalized nil-Coxeter algebras known previously were the usual nil-Coxeter algebras.
-The algebras $NC_A(n,d)$ for $d>2$ are thus a novel construction -- and in light of Theorem \ref{ThmC}, the \textit{only} other finite-dimensional examples.
+To our knowledge, the algebras $NC_A(n,d)$ for $d>2$ are a novel construction -- and in light of Theorem \ref{ThmC}, the \textit{only} finite-dimensional generalized nil-Coxeter algebras other than the `usual' ones.
 In particular, a further exploration of their properties is warranted.
 We conclude this section by discussing some further directions. \begin{enumerate} \item Nil-Coxeter algebras are related to flag varieties \cite{BGG,KK}, categorification \cite{Kho,KL}, and symmetric function theory \cite{BSS}.
 Also recall, the divided difference operator representation of the usual type $A$ nil-Coxeter algebra $NC_A(n,2)$ is used to define Schubert polynomials \cite{FS,LS}, and the polynomials the $T_i$ simultaneously annihilate are precisely the symmetric polynomials.
-It will be interesting to determine if $NC_A(n,d), \ d > 2$ has a similar `natural' representation as operators on a polynomial ring; and if so, to consider the polynomials one obtains analogously.
+It will be interesting to determine if $NC_A(n,d), \ d > 2$ has a similar ``natural'' representation as operators on a polynomial ring; and if so, to consider the polynomials one obtains analogously.
 (See \cite{Ma} for a related calculation.)
-We observe here that for $d>2$, the algebra $NC_A(n,d)$ does not `come from' a finite reflection group, as it is of larger dimension than the corresponding generalized Coxeter group, by Equation \eqref{Edim} below.
+We observe here that for $d>2$, the algebra $NC_A(n,d)$ does not ``come from'' a finite reflection group, as it is of larger dimension than the corresponding generalized Coxeter group, by equation \eqref{Edim} below.

-\item Given both the connection to Coxeter groups as well as the crystal methods used below, it will be interesting to explore if the algebras $NC_A(n,d)$ are connected to crystals over some (queer) Lie superalgebra.
+\item Given both the connection to Coxeter groups as well as the crystal methods used below, it will be interesting to explore if the algebras $NC_A(n,d)$ are connected to crystals over some Lie (super)algebra.

 \item Our proof of Theorem \ref{ThmC} below involves a case-by-case argument, running over all discrete complex reflection groups.
 A type-free proof of this result would be desirable. \end{enumerate}

 The paper is organized as follows.
 In Section \ref{Sdeform} we elaborate on our motivations and make additional remarks.
 In the following four sections we prove, in turn, the four main theorems above.